riscv-non-isa/riscv-arch-test/riscv-test-stats/data-propagation/README.md

-# Data Propagation Reports
+# Data Propagation Reports (DPRs)

-This directory contains the data propagation reports for each test available in the suite.
+This directory contains the Data Propagation Reports for each test available in the suite.
+The purpose of the DPR is to ensure that each test is indeed performing as expected.
+The DPR itself is not concerned with the values of the operations (which is the function of the coverage report), but is rather concerned with the following:

+- does the data of an operation propagate to the signature correctly
+- do signatures entries have a correlation to the coverpoints
+- is the signature overwritten

+To capture this intent each DPR provides the following statistics

+- STAT1 : Number of unique coverpoint hits that have updated the signature

+- STAT2 : Number of covepoints hits which are not unique but still update the signature

+- STAT3 : Number of instructions that contribute to a unique coverpoint but do not update signature

+- STAT4 : Number of Multiple signature updates for the same coverpoint

+- STAT5 : Number of times the signature was overwritten

 ## Directory structure
 The rest of the directory is structured similar to how the riscv-test-suite directory is structured.